tthorntone/AdNauseam-Wiki/Cloud-storage.md

 ***

-> **Important:** Some browsers offer the ability to use a passphrase for their sync feature, in order to enabled end-to-end encryption of the data stored for sync purpose ([example](https://support.google.com/chrome/answer/1181035)).
+> **Important:** Some browsers offer the ability to use a passphrase for their sync feature, in order to enable end-to-end encryption of the data stored for sync purpose ([example](https://support.google.com/chrome/answer/1181035)).
 It is strongly suggested to make use of such passphrase.

 ***